Hill 60 Memorial and its History

 This memorial was moved to this location from Railway Wood, a few kilometres north of Hill 60 because of subsidance.
 It is now located just outside the perimeter of the Hill 60 Memorial Site next to the Australian Tunneling Company memorial.

 Latitude N 50° 49' 27 " ; Longitude E 2° 55' 43 "

 Leave Ypres on the Rijselsstraat via its southern exit through the Lille Gate and over the moat.
 At the roundabout go straight on into the N336 Rijselsteenweg.
 After about 500 metres there is a left turn just before the railway crossing.
 Turn left here onto a minor road called Konenseweg in the direction of Hollebeke.
 Approximately 4.5 kilometres along this road there is a left turn to Zwarteleen called Zwarteleenstraat.
 Continue for about 200 metres when you will drive over the Ypres-Comines railway.
 Hill 60 is on the right immediately after the railway bridge.
 There is a parking area large enough for a coach to park.

 Access to the Hill 60 Memorial Site is by a metal gate and is open daily (not restricted to specific opening hours).
 Visitors are reminded that it is a former battle site and although there are natural paths from the entrance, the site is grassy and the ground is uneven.

 A Commonwealth War Graves Commission Site

 Hill 60 Memorial Site is maintained by the Commonwealth War Graves Commission (CWGC).
-See our page about the CWGC at:
+For the website go to:

 Battles of the Ypres Salient